MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

     ```
     Sync-NAVTenant -ServerInstance  "[server_instance_name]" -Tenant "[tenant_ID]" -Mode ConvertToSharedSchema
     ```
-    When the sync process finishes, the database has been converted.
+    When the sync process finishes, the database that is used by the tenant has been converted.
+The tenant is still be mounted on the same NAV Server instance.
+If you have a multitnenant deployment, the server instance still connects to the same application database.

 ## Next steps
 You can now begin the manage tenants of the database.
--   If you have single tenant deployment, there is basically no change in the way you manage the tenant compared with before the conversion.
+If you have single tenant deployment, there is basically no change in the way you manage the tenant compared with before the conversion.
--   If you have a multitenant deployment, the distinction between the *tenant database* and *tenant* introduces a new paradigm for managing your tenants.
-This is supported by several additional Powershell cmdlets.

-    To get started, we recommend that you follow these steps:
+If you have a multitenant deployment, the distinction between the *tenant database* and *tenant* introduces a new paradigm for managing your tenants, which is supported by several additional Powershell cmdlets.
+To get started after converting to shared schema, we recommend that you follow these steps:

-    1. Dismount the existing tenant from the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance bu using the Dismount-NAVTenant cmdlet.
+1. Dismount the existing tenant from the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance:

+    ```
+    Dismount-NAVTenant -ServerInstance '[nav_server_instance_name]' -Tenant '[tenant ID]'
+    ```
-    2. Mount the database as a tenant database to the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance by using the Mount-NAVTenantdatabase cmdlet.
+3. Mount the database, which was used by the tenant, as a designated tenant database on the same [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance as before.

+    ```
+   Mount-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]' -DatabaseName '[exTest_Database'
+-DatabaseServer localhost\NAVDEMO
+    ```

+by using the Mount-NAVTenantdatabase cmdlet.
-    3. Mount the tenant to the tenant database by using the Mount-NAVTenant cmdlet.
+    3. Synchronize the tenant database with the application by using the Sync-NAVTenantDatabase cmdlet.
-    4. Synchronize the tenant database with the application by using the Sync-NAVTenantDatabase cmdlet.
+    4. Mount the tenant to the tenant database by using the Mount-NAVTenant cmdlet.

-    For more information, see [Managing Tenants in a Shared Schema Database](manage-tenant-shared-schems.md).
+    For more information, see [Managing Tenants in a Shared Schema Database](manage-tenant-shared-schema.md).

 ## See Also
 [Microsoft Dynamics NAV Windows PowerShell Cmdlets](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md)
 [Migrating to Multitenancy](Migrating-to-Multitenancy.md)